jdodds/jdodds.github.com/source/_posts/2012-08-09-setting-up-a-development-environment-for-aif.markdown

 Well, that was a lot of setup, but it also helps keep the feedback loop short, which is nice.
 If you've got any suggestions, I'd love to hear them!

+## Updates ##

+Updated on Mon Aug 13 10:05:47 EDT 2012 to fix typo pointed out by Mr Greem.